Family & Partner Visas

 Other visas – Remaining Relative, Orphan, Adoption and Carer visas

 There are a number of family visa options in Australia.
-Obvia Legal can provide you with advice and assistance with all of the visas.
+Obvia Legal can assist and advise you with all of such visas.

-The subclass 820/801 and subclass 309/100 Partner visas are designed for those who are living in a committed, ongoing and genuine marital or de facto relationship, with an Australian citizen or permanent resident (or eligible NZ citizen).
-This includes same-sex relationships.
+The subclass 820/801 and subclass 309/100 Partner visas are for persons in a genuine marriage or de facto relationship with an Australian citizen or permanent resident (or eligible NZ citizen).
 Applicants within Australia are eligible for the subclass 820/801 while applicants outside Australia are eligible for the subclass 309/100 visa.

-The subclass 101/802 Child visas are available for children under the age of 18 years, or dependent children over 18 years (in some circumstances).
+The subclass 101/802 Child visas are available for children under the age of 18 years, or dependent children under 23 if in full-time study, or older in some circumstances.
 Applicants within Australia are eligible for the subclass 802 while applicants outside Australia are eligible for the subclass 101 visa.

 Parent visas are for parents of eligible Australian residents and New Zealand citizens.
-There are a range of options to be considered, depending on finances, time-frames, family-make up, the age of your parents etc. We can advise you on which option is best for your circumstances.
+There are a range of options to be considered, depending on finances, time-frames, family-make up, the age of your parents, whether 50% or more of their children are Australian residents, etc. We can advise you on which option is best for your circumstances.
 The subclass 173/143 Contributory Parent visas are eligible for applicants outside Australia while applicants within Australia are eligible for the subclass 864/884 Contributory Parent visa.

 Other family migration visas include Orphan Relative, Remaining Relative and the Carer visa.